stephen-webb/log4cxx_10_to_11/README.md

 As a result of knowing the macros are "blocks", most LOG4CXX_ XXX() code often does not have a trailing semicolon.

+In log4cxx 0.11 macros are statements.
+That is, you add a semicolon after the macro usage.

 log4cxx_10_to_11 is a utility that provides options for checking log4cxx macro usage.
 By default it lists the files in the provided directories that have will not compile with log4cxx 0.11.